 SEAN O’KANE is a Managing Partner at Stratögé Partners.
 This Portsmouth, NH-based firm specializes in remote data collection, and analytics solutions and efficiency.
 Prior to this, Sean had a very diversified career in both the private and public sectors, domestically and internationally.
 During his 24-year hotel management career, he was recognized as, “Innkeeper of the Year” by New Hampshire Lodging and Restaurant Association (NHLRA); “Tourism Leader” by the Manchester Chamber of Commerce; “Travel Person of the Year” by the New Hampshire Travel Council for his years of promoting tourism in New Hampshire, and was recognized nationally by the National Restaurant Association and as the “Outstanding General Manager of the Year” by the American Hotel/Lodging Association.
 In 2004, New Hampshire Governor Benson appointed Sean to serve as the Commissioner of the New Hampshire Department of Resources and Economic Development.
 He was presented the U.S. Diplomatic Medal for Peace and Commerce by the U.S. Department of Commerce for his work in promoting New Hampshire businesses in the international marketplace.
 From 2008 to 2014, Mr. O’Kane served as the Director of Hotel Strategic Alliances and Thought Leadership for Schneider Electric, a French-based multinational corporation and a global leader in energy management and efficiency.

-ALFRED ZUCARO is one of south Florida’s leading voices on international trade and commerce, especially in relation to immigration law and migration strategy, and has practiced immigration and nationality law in Boca Raton and Palm Beach County since 1986.
-Mr. Zucaro continually forges alliances between local and international entities as Founder and Chairman of the World Trade Center Palm Beach, and was named one of the most influential people in International Trade and Commerce by South Florida CEO magazine two years in a row.
+ALFRED ZUCARO, JR. has practiced immigration and nationality law in Boca Raton and Palm Beach County since 1986 and is one of South Florida’s leading voices on international trade and commerce, and is an authority on immigration law and migration strategy.
+Mr. Zucaro forges alliances between local and international entities as Founder and Chairman of the World Trade Center Palm Beach, and has twice been named one of the most influential people in International Trade and Commerce by South Florida CEO magazine.
 From March 1997 through November 2002, he was elected to the West Palm Beach City Commission, during which time he helped establish the identity of Palm Beach County as an international business destination.
-Mr. Zucaro is also a frequent speaker throughout Boca Raton and South Florida on the topics of international trade, immigration law and business development opportunities.
+He is also a frequent speaker throughout Boca Raton and South Florida on the topics of international trade, immigration law and business development opportunities.